NVentimiglia/Realtime.Messaging.Xamarin/README.md

 ### Implementation

-This repository includes both the SDK and a sample application using Xamarin Forms and Androids.
+This repository includes both the SDK and a sample application using Xamarin Forms for iOS and Android.
 This implementation uses OKHTTP.ws and SocketRocket Binding Libraries for websocket support.

 https://github.com/mattleibow/square-bindings

 ### Installation

 #### NUGET
-Since the Websocket is implemented uniquily for each platform, each project must reference this nuget package.
+Since the Websocket is implemented unique for each platform, each project must reference this nuget package.

 #### IOS